Orama-Interactive/Pixelorama-Docs/docs/extension_system/extension_basics.md

 id: extension_basics
 title: Extension Basics
 sidebar_label: Extension Basics
+sidebar_position: 1
 ---

 ## Making an Extension
+Since **Pixelorama v0.10**, you can add/remove extensions to/from Pixelorama.
+Extensions are distributed as PCK (.pck) or ZIP (.zip) files and you can manage them from **Edit > Preferences > Extensions**.
 This is a step-by-step guide of how you can make an extension for pixelorama.
 For this tutorial the extension we'll make will be called "Example"

 ### Prerequisites
 First of all, there are a few prerequisites for you to start creating extensions.